siv-org/docs.siv.org/content/authentication/index.md

 The election administrator has the ability to revoke voter credentials at any stage of the election, including after voting and tallying.
 This process leaves an extensive written trail and cannot be secretly abused.

-This is possible because encrypted votes, still linked to voter's identities can be corrected at any point, and then the updated set re-anonymized and re-tallied as necessary.
-One analogy is the difference between writing on a classical typewriter vs modern digital writing tools, which offer a simple backspace key.
+This is possible because encrypted votes — still linked to voter's identities — can be corrected at any point.
+The then updated set can continue to be re-anonymized and re-tallied as necessary.

+One analogy is the difference between writing on a classical typewriter vs. modern digital writing tools, which offer a simple `Backspace` key.

 ## Further Reading